metal-crow/Dark-Souls-PvP-AI/README.md

 * Create Vjoy controller with the config: x,y,z,rx,ry,20 buttons,1 discrete pov
 * Install [Cheat Engine](http://www.cheatengine.org/)
 * Download [Technojacker's DARKSOULS.CT table](https://drive.google.com/folderview?id=0B_f11g1DlLhDV1RfV0VSdnBfOVE&usp=sharing)
- * Cheat Engine and the table are only used to lock the camera's x rotation.
+ * Cheat Engine and the table are only used to lock the camera's x rotation to PI.
 If you dont want to use them, figure out how to do that yourself.
 * Download the source code and compile with [FANN](http://leenissen.dk/).
 Add the FANN dlls and the vJoyInterface dll to the exe's folder.
 * Train the defense neural network and put the .net file in a folder in the .exe's location called "Neural Nets"
  * Or skip the above two and use the folder in release.